JustAnotherHeroRiding/Mentoring-Angel/Angular/Lesson 10 - Context Drop-Down/Nested Dropdown.md

 - A nested option should display the entire tree of choices when selected #DONE
 - Round border top/bottom if the option is the first/last when hovered on #DONE
 - Add icons for each option #DONE
-- Truncate text if it is too long
+- Maintain a consistent look with the icon and arrow always being on the edges #DONE
+- Remove max width crutch #DONE
-- Config options for the menu where users can decide color, icons
+- Config options for the menu where users can decide color, icons  #do
 - Improve width and general look
 - Think of how the UX can be improved - look at existing examples